-- Run the air line all the way from the compressor to the differential before trimming either end of the line to length.
-This will save complications that may arise if the air line has to be removed. - ☐ Make sure the line does not contact sharp edges or abrasive surfaces that may damage the air line over time. - Do not run the air line around tight bends that may kink the air line and restrict or block the air flow. - Keep the air line well away from your vehicle's exhaust components.
-Air lines will melt if subjected to extreme heat. - Do not run more air line than necessary.
-Excess line volume created when coiling the left over hose, using unusually large diameter hose, etc., will increase drain on the compressor tank resulting in the compressor running more often than needed. - Support the air line by tying it back with cable ties wherever possible. - At the solenoid end of the air line, trim the line to length with a sharp knife. - ☐ To attach the air line to the push-in fitting of the solenoid; insert the line firmly into the fitting, pull outward on the flange of the fitting while holding the line as far into the fitting as possible, and then gently pull outward on the air line to clamp the line in place.
+Run the air line all the way from the compressor to the differential before trimming either end of the line to length.
+This will save complications that may arise if the air line has to be removed.

+Make sure the line does not contact sharp edges or abrasive surfaces that may damage the air line over time.

+Do not run the air line around tight ber nds which may kink the air line and restrict or block the air flow.

+Keep the air line well away from your vehicle 's exhaust compone nts.
+Air lines s will melt if subjected to extreme he at.

+Do not run more air line than necessary.
+Excess line volume created when coiling the left over hose, using unusually large diameter hose, etc., will increase drain on the compressor tank resulting in the compressor running more often than needed.

+Support the air line by tying it back with cable ties wherever possible.

+At the solenoid end of the air line, always trim the line to length with a sharp knife to avoid distorting the tube where it plugs into the push-in fitting.

-NOTE : To remove the air line from the push-in fitting; push the air line as far into the fitting as possible and hold, push inward on the flange, and then pull the air line free of the fitting.
+To remove the air line from the push-in fitting; push the air line into the fitting as far as possible, then press the flange inward, then pull the air line free of the fitting.